Walt Williams (baseball): Career statistics

 In a 10-year major league career, Williams played in 842 games, accumulating 640 hits in 2,373 at bats for a .270 career batting average along with 33 home runs, 173 runs batted in and an on-base percentage of .310.
 Williams was a good defensive outfielder, committed 19 errors in 565 games for a fielding percentage of .981.
 He played the entire 1971 season without committing an error, compiling a 1.000 fielding percentage.

 Minor league managing career

-After retiring as a player, Williams worked as the Sports Director of the Brownwood Community Center in his hometown.
+After retiring as a player, Williams worked as the sports director of the Brownwood Community Center in his hometown.
 He then served as the White Sox first base coach during the 1988 season.
 In 1992, Williams became the manager of the Gastonia Rangers in the South Atlantic League.
 In 1993 and 1994 he managed the Charleston RiverDogs.
 His managing record over three seasons was 187 wins and 228 losses.
 Williams also managed the Altoona Rail Kings of the Heartland League in 1997, winning 36 games and losing 36.

 Personal life

 Williams' nephew, Derwin Williams, played in the National Football League.
-Williams' great-grand nephew, Mason Williams, plays in MLB.
+Williams' grandnephew, Mason Williams, played in MLB from 2015 to 2021.
 Williams died after a heart attack on January 23, 2016, in Abilene, Texas.